beckpull/readme-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-- This application is geared towards bootcamp students (or anybody who is creating projects from the ground up.
+- This application is geared towards bootcamp students (or anybody who is creating projects from the ground up).

 - The goal of this application is for users to save precious time by not having to draft a README file from scratch without compromising the quality of the produced document.